Dublin City Volunteer Centre (DCVC) was established in January 2014 through a merger of Dublin City North and Dublin City South Volunteer Centres.

 Hilary joined the board in 2014 and is the Finance Manager with MRCI.
 She is a qualified ACCA accountant.
 Before joining MRCI, Hilary worked as a Programme Support Officer for an international NGO based in Dublin, focusing on school improvement in Sub-Saharan Africa.
 She also served with the US Peace Corps in Malawi as a Community Health Worker from 2003-2005.
 She has an M.Phil in International Peace Studies from Trinity College Dublin and a degree in European Studies from the University of Limerick.

-Jack joined the Board in 2013, and is the Corporate Employee Volunteer Programme Co-ordinator with Volunteer Ireland, the national volunteer development agency .
-Jack previously worked in Human Resources and Corporate Social Responsibility in financial services before moving into the community and voluntary sector.
+Jack joined the Board in 2013, and was chair of the board from 2015 to 2019.
+She is now acting as advisor to the board.
+Jack works in Human Resources and Corporate Social Responsibility in the financial services.
 She holds a BA (Hons) Peace & Conflict degree from the University of Ulster.
 Jack has volunteered for organisations in Ireland, the UK and Moldova, and is currently enjoying being a volunteer coach for her local children’s rugby team.